 Guangzhou is the third largest city in China after Beijing and Shanghai, covering an area of 7434 km2.
-After growing at an average annual rate of 2% for the last three decades, its permanent resident population is now over 14,043,500.
+After growing at an average annual rate of 2% for the last three decades, its permanent resident population in 2016 was over 14,043,500.
 Guangzhou's urban population ratio has been steadily increasing, from 72.6% in 2000 to 86.06% in 2016.
 Guangzhou's municipal government has jurisdiction over 11 districts.

 Guangzhou's geographic location and weather conditions provide a favorable environment for urban development and ecosystem preservation.
 Located in China and Guangdong's southern edge, it possesses abundant water resources.
 Guangzhou's subtropical monsoon climate brings it warm weather, heavy rainfall, ample sunlight, only slight temperature differences between night and day, long summers, and short frost seasons.
-The average temperature across Guangzhou hovers between 21.5°C $^{\sim}$ 22.2°C, with average annual precipitation of over 1800mm and 150 days of precipitation per year.

-Guangzhou is expected to be an important hub along the Belt and Road and play a central role in the Guangdong-Hong Kong-Macao Greater Bay Area, gradually building itself into an international city on the vanguard of urban development.
+The average temperature across Guangzhou hovers between 21.5°C ~ central role in the Guangdong-Hong Kong-Macao Greater Bay Area, gradually building itself into an international city on the vanguard of urban development.
 Guangzhou's municipal party committee and government have proposed to strengthen six city functions and features by 2035 as a part of a city master plan: city leaders are working to develop Guangzhou as National Central City2, a city with major historical and cultural significance, an international transport hub, and a major trade, communications, and technological and industrial innovation center.